-Note: Quality can be a subjective factor in many images, especially when unique photographic methods or special effects are used.
+Note: Quality can be a subjective factor in many images, especially when using unique photographic methods or special effects.
 Although the definition of optimal quality can vary by photographer or even by photographic image, your workflow should focus on maintaining the quality and aesthetics of your original image as you captured it, while producing an improvement in the final result.

-As you are fine-tuning the workflow you use to optimize your images, consider the effect of the particular methods you're using, as well as the order in which you perform particular tasks, to see if there are things you can do to improve image quality.
-Throughout this book I'll be sharing methods for achieving exactly those high-quality results with your digital workflow.
+As you are fine-tuning the workflow you use to optimize your images, consider the effect of the particular methods you're using, as well as the order in which you perform particular tasks, to see whether you can improve the image quality in any way.
+Throughout this book we'll share methods for achieving exactly those high-quality results with your digital workflow.